 “Our client can no longer live independently as a result of the CTA bus driver’s negligence,” Cavanagh said.
 “Through expert testimony, a meticulous accident reconstruction and surveillance video, we proved the driver was not paying attention when he turned the corner.
 Thankfully, the family hired us immediately following the incident so we could secure this critical evidence and hire the appropriate experts.”

-Cavanagh Law Group associate Patrick Richel assisted in the case, which was set for trial on March 23, 2020.
+The case was set for trial on March 23, 2020.
 A settlement was approved by the Chicago Transit Board on April 8 and received final approval from a Cook County probate judge on April 22.

 The Hon.
 Kathy M. Flanagan, Chief Motion Judge of the Circuit Court of Cook County, presided in the case of Raymond Baroud vs. Chicago Transit Authority, et. al. Case No. 18-L-012694.